sergio1024/V-map/README.md

 # V-map

-This solution implements automatically alguns values of each key value pair in a data structure.
+This solution implements automatically some values to each key value pair in a data structure.
 The key values range from 0 to 25, each key has the value of a letter of the alphabet.

 # In this program with these values we can: